 Officers, with the exception of the Councilors, shall be elected annually at the regular Spring meeting of the Branch.
 Councilors shall be elected biennially in a manner identical to other officers.
 The nominating committee shall report its slate of candidates to the Secretary at least

-60 days prior to the Spring meeting and the Secretary shall mail the slate of proposed candidates to each Active and Emeritus member of the branch as an enclosure with the Spring registration materials.
+60 days prior to the Spring meeting and the Secretary shall email the slate of proposed candidates to each Active and Emeritus member of the branch as an enclosure with the Spring registration materials.
 Active and Emeritus members shall have a 10 day period following receipt of the list of candidates to submit additional nominations in writing to the Secretary.
 Nominations will also be accepted from the floor at the Spring meeting.

-Voting shall be by secret ballot at the Spring meeting.
-In the event of cancellation of the meeting, a ballot shall be mailed to the membership to be returned to the Secretary within 15 days of the date of mailing.
+Voting shall be by open ballot at the Spring meeting.
+In the event of cancellation of the meeting, a ballot shall be emailed to the membership to be returned to the Secretary within 15 days of the date of mailing.
 The candidates receiving the highest number of votes for their respective office shall be declared elected.
 In the event of a tie vote, a majority of the Executive Committee shall decide between the candidates who are tied.
 A candidate who is a member of the Executive Committee shall not have a vote in this decision.
 All officers shall be notified of their election by the Secretary and they shall take office on July 1.
 The secretary shall annually submit to the American Society of Microbiology a list of the Branch officers and standing committees for the next appointed year prior to July 1.
 Any member who has made application and whose qualifications for Emeritus Membership shall have been certified by the Secretary shall be considered nominated.
 Election to Emeritus Membership shall be my means of the Spring mail ballot and those receiving a majority vote of the returned ballots shall be declared elected.
 The Branch Secretary shall transmit annually to the National Secretary the names of officers and standing committees within three weeks after their election.

 ARTICLE VIII - FINANCES